Phone: 0161 214 1500

 - Advocating for an international company accused of supplying huge amounts of toxic substances for land spreading

 - Representing company accused of massive fish kill and water pollution as well as spreading carcinogenic waste

 - Environment Agency v Jagger EWCA Crim 348 2015 WL 997446.
 Successful appeal against conviction in ground-breaking environmental waste trial.
 See the news story.
 See the full judgment.

-In his coronial practice at the Bar, he mainly deals with difficult Article 2 jury inquests where there are a number of complex issues and experts as well as several interested parties.
+In his coronial practice at the Bar, he mainly deals with difficult Article 2 jury inquests where there are a number of complex issues and experts.
 These often relate to health and safety issues, deaths in police custody or prison and hospital settings.
 Experts are commonly encountered, ranging from toxicology, psychiatric, psychological, pathology, to engineering and reconstruction expert reports.
 A routine part of his work is assimilating complex medical or legal information and explaining it to the jury.

-David has acted for the families, Police Federation, NHS Trusts, Ambulance Service, Doctors, insurance companies and company directors.
+David has acted for the families, Police Federation, Local Authorities, Police Federation, NHS Trusts, Ambulance Service, Doctors, Surgeons, Nurses, insurance companies and company directors.
 He often guides Serious Incident Reviews.
 He frequently argues areas relating to Prevention of Future Death Reports.

 Each inquest is unique, e.g. a police officer initially arrested on suspicion of murder and a paramedic accused of negligently causing the death of a toddler.
 He recently advocated in a number of inquests dealing with lack of capacity [Deprivation of Liberty Safeguards] where the elderly were subjected to violence from other patients and, in the criminal courts, violence from carers.

 - Appearing for a Local Authority whose employee was fatally struck by a vulnerable service user

 - Representing an ophthalmic surgeon whose patient died after theatre